Hail Damage Roof Repair in Plano, TX

 If left untreated, the sun will cause the affected spot to grow in size which leads to shingle destruction.

 4. Get a Professional’s Opinion

-If there’s any questions on the damage being from hail alone, a roofing contractor can come out for an inspection.
+If there are any questions about the damage being from hail alone, a roofing contractor can come out for an inspection.

 Reasons to Invest in a Tin Roof